atilm/ProjectManagement/SoftwareRequirements/Backlog.md

         - average(estimate_i / workdays_i) for every completed task i
         - sum(estimate_i) / sum(workdays_i) for every completed task i

-- [ ] Only copy the 30 most recently completed reference stories into the estimation file
+- [ ] Only copy the N (=30) most recently completed reference stories into the estimation file
-- [ ] Do not copy strongly mis-estimated stories as reference stories int to the estimation file
+- [ ] Do not copy strongly mis-estimated stories as reference stories into the estimation file
 - [ ] TaskIdConflictException should contain the conflicting task id and show it to the user
 - [ ] As a developer I want to see a chart of the time evolution of the confidence band for the predicted completion date.
     - [ ] show at which points tasks have been added, removed (or changed -- difficult to record) in the project plan